 Investigators should inform the IRB if a journal does not accept the IRB’s decision.
 The issue will then be brought to an IRB Chairs Meeting for resolution.

-A case series (more than 3) meets the definition of research.
+A case series (more than 3 cases) meets the definition of human subjects research and requires the submission of a new protocol application in eIRB.

-NOTE: Case reports for publication must be prepared in accord with the requirements of the HIPAA privacy regulations.
-Any use or disclosure of PHI must be done with authorization of the patient, or, if the patient is deceased, authorization of the patients family.
-Publication of a case report is a disclosure of PHI.
-The HIPAA Privacy Office should be consulted prior to submission of the case report to assure proper authorization was obtained.
+NOTE: Case reports for publication must be prepared in accordance with the requirements of the HIPAA privacy regulations.
+Any use or disclosure of PHI must be authorized by the patient, or, if the patient is deceased, the patient’s family.
+Publication of a case report containing PHI is a disclosure of PHI.
+The Privacy Officer or designated HIPAA authority at the applicable location within the Organization should be consulted prior to submission of the case report to assure proper authorization was obtained.